 - Human Capital in the Region

-The first three themes focus on education and training as point of departure and study the drivers and outcomes at the individual, organizational and societal level.
-These programs represent ROA’s focus on Education and lifelong learning.
-The last two programs study the developments in labour supply and demand and the interactions between the two at the national and regional labour markets and the implications for study- and career choices and future skill shortages.
+The first two themes focus on education and skills as point of departure and study the drivers and outcomes at the individual, organizational and societal level.
+The last two programs study the developments in skill supply and demand on the labor market and the interactions between the two at the national and regional level.

 Program director: Prof. Dr. Rolf van der Velden

-The Educational Careers program aims to provide a better knowledge about the Dutch education system with the aim of optimizing the development and use of talent and the optimization choices during the school career and the transition to the labor market.
+The Education and Transition to Work program aims to provide a better knowledge about the Dutch education system with the aim of optimizing the development and use of talent and the optimization choices during the school career and the transition to the labor market.

 Education serves several functions in society: the skill production function, the selection function, the allocation function and the socialization function.
 These functions can reinforce each other but can also be contradictory.
 Moreover, the way in which education fulfills these functions can be assessed based on various criteria (effectiveness, efficiency, justice and freedom of choice).
 We aim to provide a balanced view on the functioning of the Dutch education system, taking these complexities explicitly into account.
 Moreover, we look at the performance of education at different levels: the macro level (national education systems), the meso level (schools / classes), the micro level (students), as well as the relationships between these levels.